 The Company sponsors a qualified defined benefit pension plan covering substantially all employees.
 The plan is non-contributory, with benefits for National Life employees hired prior to July 1, 2001, based on an employee's retirement age, years of service, and compensation near retirement.
 Benefits for National Life employees hired after June 30, 2001, and other Company employees, are based on the amount credited to the employee's account each year, which is a factor of the employee's age, service, and compensation, increased at a specified rate of interest.
+On December 14, 2020, the Company announced that the plan will be closed to new entrants, effective for employees hired on or after January 1, 2021.

 The Company also sponsors a frozen non-contributory qualified defined benefit plan that provided benefits to employees in the career channel general agencies.
 The plan was amended effective January 1, 2004 to freeze plan benefits.
 No new participants were admitted to the plan after December 31, 2003, and there were no increases in benefits after December 31, 2003 for existing participants.
 These pension plans are separately funded.
 Plan assets are primarily mutual funds and bonds held in a Company separate account and funds invested in a group variable annuity contract held in the general account of National Life.
 None of the securities held in the Company's separate account were issued by the Company.